 You may have heard that the DoD 8570 is in the process of being replaced by the DoD 8140, which is correct.
 However, it’s expected to be a few years before this is complete, so the 8570 will be the relevant directive until then.

-The DoD 8570 was established in 2005 to deal with the problem of unqualified workers doing cybersecurity work for the DoD.
+The DoD 8570 was established in 2005 to address the problem of unqualified workers doing cybersecurity work for the DoD.
 For obvious reasons, having staff working on issues of national security without proper training was a big concern for the federal government.

-These required certifications are divided into categories based on the kind of work the person will be doing, and we’ll go into this in more detail later on.
+These required certifications are divided into categories based on the kind of work the person will be doing.
+We’ll get into this in more detail later on.

 In that sense, becoming DoD 8570 compliant comes with a lot of potential career options, such as the ability to work in defense and use your skills to make a real difference to national security.

 Your road to DoD compliance is going to depend on the kind of work you do.
 As mentioned above, the required qualifications are grouped into categories.
-The two main categories are IAT and IAM.
+The two main categories are Information Assurance Technical (IAT) and Information Assurance Management (IAM).
 Let’s dive into those a little deeper.